JoshCoriunder/Blog/posts/2016-03-01-Why we started Coriunder.md

 Provide full access to our staging cloud for developers to build their apps and services on top up, the move production should be simple as replacing a URL and that was exactly what we did.

 The price for accessing TheCloud you ask ?
-FREE - we want to encourge ideas and not limit them with budget concerns.
+FREE - we want to encourage ideas and not limit them with budget concerns.

-Once you belive your app is ready to start testing it with live users we will promote you to the Beta program, when is Beta you will have your own subdomain and can start onboarding both merchant and users to YOUR platform, at this stage you will begin operating your own White Lable version of our platform but it will be limited to a specific amount of users and merchants.
+Once you believe your app is ready to start testing it with live users we will promote you to the Beta program, when is Beta you will have your own subdomain and can start onboarding both merchant and users to YOUR platform, at this stage you will begin operating your own White Label version of our platform but it will be limited to a specific amount of users and merchants.

 The Beta program is not free given that from that moment we will be monitoring your activity and making sure you have all the tools you need to provide the best service to your end users.